AoDev/Filendir/README.md

 ### Asynchronous write
 * __filendir.wa__ (shorthand)
 * __filendir.writeFile__
-* filendir.writeFileAsync (deprecated, still there for backward compatibility)

 Apart from creating the missing directories, it has the same behaviour and interface than node `fs.writeFile`.